It seems fitting that a story dealing with alternate realities would have an alternate version.

 This fuels the speculation that Earth-Two and the multiverse is due to return at some point.

-Pages 246-247 (Issue 7 – Pages 34-35) The two page spread of the heroes has been redrawn by George Perez with – at first glance – more characters.
-The pages are below and I’ll annotate them soon.
+Pages 246 and 247 (Issue 7 – Pages 34 and 35): The two page spread of the heroes has been redrawn by George Perez with more characters.
+Here’s the numbered version (click to see a larger version) with the key below: